 #7: Another review comparing diabetic diets made the suggestion that all dietary guidelines for type 2 diabetics should be revised with the low carb diet as a first line of recommended action.

-Okay, as you can clearly see yourself, a low carb diet outperforms a low fat diet!
+As you can clearly see yourself, a low carb diet outperforms a low fat diet!

 And, a low carb diet has proven quite the opposite, in real live people as well.
+You only have to view our testimonials and member stories.

 Please pin, tweet or share; then keep reading. 🙂